How it works

 What should I wear?

-- Wear whatever feels comfortable and allows you to move freely and uninhibitedly.
+• Wear whatever feels comfortable and allows you to move freely and uninhibitedly.
 Layers are recommended as you will find your body temperature changes depending on your level of activity.
 The majority of people dance barefoot.
 Socks can be hazardously slippy so if you do not want to dance barefoot we suggest wearing soft-soled dance shoes.
-In chilly weather the uninsulated floor can be cold despite heating, so this could be the time to wear soft-soled shoes.
+In chilly weather the uninsulated floor can be cold despite heating, so this would be the time to wear soft-soled shoes.

 What time does it start and can I drop in at any time during the evening?